-Helleborus Perennial is a plant that flowers in the winter when there is still snow on the ground.
+If you like the idea of a plant that flowers in winter while there is still snow on the ground, try Growing Helleborus.
 Lenten Rose is another name for hellebores.
 The blooms come in lots of different shades and shapes.

 Imagine my delight, a few years ago, while browsing the garden center of Lowe’s, in very early spring, to find rows and rows of Monrovia Hellebores.
 I shrieked.
 I danced.
 I grabbed one and bought it, in spite of the hefty price tag, close to $20.
 I was determined to get that baby into the ground in my shady side border.